Rhode Island is known for its strong ties to the water, its colonial history, unique foods, and Gilded Age mansions, among other things.

 Follow us on our latest New England Adventure

 Join our mailing list

 Food Rhode Island is Known For

 Rhode Island is truly unique when it comes to food.
-The state has a number of dishes and names for foods you won’t find anywhere else.
+The state has several dishes and names for foods you won’t find anywhere else.
 Here are some of the most unique foods Rhode Island is known for:

 - Coffee milk: the official state beverage made of milk and coffee-flavored syrup

-- New York System: a wiener toped with onions, celery salt, ground beef sauce and mustard.
+- New York System: a wiener topped with onions, celery salt, ground beef sauce, and mustard.

 - Cabinets: a mixture of milk and ice cream, commonly called “milkshakes” elsewhere

 - Stuffies: quahogs clam meat mixed with Ritz crackers, spices, and diced vegetables

 - Johnnycakes: similar to pancakes but made with ground cornmeal